 She has premiered numerous electro-acoustic works, including "Fantasy" for harp & live electronics by Canadian composer David Myska (commissioned by the Canada Council).
 In 1998, she took the first electric harp to India for improvised concerts with L. Subramaniam, Larry Coryell and Miya Masaoka, soloists with Susan Allen, backed by a group of Indian drummers, both North and South.

-In 2004, she received a residency at the Sitka Center for Art and Ecology in Otis, Oregon, to write her book about free improvisation, "Passage of Desire: Improvisation and the Human Journey".
+In 2004, she received a residency at the Sitka Center for Art & Ecology in Otis, Oregon, to write her book about free improvisation, "Passage of Desire: Improvisation and the Human Journey."

 Susan holds an annual summer course both internationally and in Pacific Palisades, California, for harpists of all ages and levels.
 Of their latest in Artannes-sur-Indre, France, in July, 2011, the newspaper Nouvelle Republique wrote, "A concert of refinement and grace; a superb concert!"